WICG/service-worker-static-routing-api/README.md

 ### WebIDL

 Below is the WebIDL of the API.
 You may find it more complicated than what it can do now.
 That is because it is designed to allow evolution to [the full picture](final-form.md) in the future.
-That is why condition and source have types to clarify what they are.

 ```
 // This follows Jake's proposal.
-Router is implemented in the
+Router is implemented in the InstallEvent.
-// InstallEvent.
 interface InstallEvent : ExtendableEvent {
   // `registerRouter` is used to define static routes.
   // Not matching all rules means fallback to the regular process.